Rich Csenge, President

 For nine years between 2008 and 2017, Rich served as a trustee for Grand Staircase Escalante Partners, friends group for Utah’s largest national monument.
-In addition, he is the longest serving member of the Kanab City Beautification Board.
+In addition, he was the longest serving member of the Kanab City Beautification Board until stepping down in 2021.

 David Lane, Director